Best Dissertation Award

 The Award Committee, partially renewed every year, is composed of a subset of the Board of Directors of Informatics Europe.
 In case a PhD dissertation is submitted from an institution that the Award Committee member currently belongs to, the Committee member from that institution will not participate in the discussion and the voting of that particular submission.

-Nominations should be submitted by academics from Informatics Europe member institutions.
+Nominations should be submitted by academics of the Informatics Europe member institutions.
+Each member may nominate one candidate who defended their PhD in Informatics in the academic years 2024-2025 or 2025-2026, but on or before December 31, 2025.
 Federated members can submit only one dissertation for their entire set of members.
-Full submission requirements will be announced in February 2026: stay tuned!

 Frequently Asked Questions